 The report, commissioned by The R&A and published by Sheffield Hallam University’s Sport Industry Research Centre, shows golfers in the UK spent £4.3 billion on their sport in 2014, accounting for 14% of all consumer spending on sport and golf delivered £990 million in taxes.
 The report also highlights the golf industry in the UK employs 74,480 people, with a third employed directly by golf clubs in England,

-Hosting the reception was Chairman of the Parliamentary Golf Group and MP for Lincoln Karl McCartney.
-He said “I was delighted to be able host this reception in the Palace of Westminster in conjunction with The R&A. The report illustrates the importance of golf to the UK economy, and I hope the Parliamentary Golf Group will be able to continue to support the sport as a vehicle for economic development as well as sport participation.”
+Hosting the reception was Chairman of the All-Party Parliamentary Group for Golf and MP for Lincoln Karl McCartney.
+He said “I was delighted to be able host this reception in the Palace of Westminster in conjunction with The R&A. The report illustrates the importance of golf to the UK economy, and I hope the All-Party Parliamentary Group for Golf will be able to continue to support the sport as a vehicle for economic development as well as sport participation.”